ViscousTests/website/content/docs/health-and-longevity/food.md

 It would be cool to measure this in blood.
 Perhaps a1c inflammation test is a good proxy.

+These are also formed endogenously when sugars react with proteins/fats (https://en.wikipedia.org/wiki/Advanced_glycation_end-product).
+This may be one of the reasons why sugar is bad for you.

 ## Flax Seeds

 It seems like baking flax seeds will not degrade omega-3 content ([biased